kdrag0n/protonaosp.kdrag0n.dev/docs/features.md

 - Advanced settings expanded by default
 - Command-line tools for developers (e.g. SSH)

+## SafetyNet

+Unlike many custom ROMs, ProtonAOSP passes Google's SafetyNet attestation out-of-the-box if you don't root it.
+However, don't take this for granted — Google could break it at any time.
+Unofficial operating systems rely on a variety of workarounds in order to pass SafetyNet, so it should not be expected to work forever.

 ## Pixel-exclusive features

 Not all Pixel-exclusive features are included due to their proprietary nature, but some of them are available: